-Amazon's push for faster delivery dents profits, costs up 21%
+Amazon's push for one-day delivery dents profits, costs up 21%

 Though profitable - Amazon earned $2.6 billion in the quarter versus expectations of $2.8 billion - its dual retail and marketplace business model has drawn scrutiny.
 Earlier this month, the European Commission launched an antitrust probe into whether Amazon’s use of other merchants’ data offered an unfair advantage to its retail unit, which has made private-label versions of popular products.
 The U.S. Justice Department also said Tuesday it would look into whether Big Tech engaged in any anticompetitive practices, including in online retail.

 Meanwhile, Amazon’s cloud unit slightly slowed it breakneck pace of growth from enterprises paying the company to store their data and handle their computing operations.
 Sales for Amazon Web Services rose 37% to $8.4 billion in the second quarter.
+AWS growth rate has been consistently above 40% since 2015.

+AWS is now at a $33 billion revenue run rate, up from $24 billion this time last year, Olsavsky said.

 This was no help to Amazon in offsetting an uptick in investments that it planned for this year.
 On top of its bet on faster shipping, the company as usual is expected to spend more in the current quarter to prepare for the winter holiday shopping season.
 It has hoped more marketing would drive sales, too, most recently putting on a concert with pop star Taylor Swift to promote Prime Day, its summer sales event.